 Sultan Palace: Our full report

-As you approach Sultan Palace, you draw up to the entrance and main reception.
-It is a fantastic structure, with high white walls and huge arched doorways you feel like you are arriving at Aladdin’s palace!
-The main lounge and bar area is a large hexagonal room with a number of lounging areas set out in little clusters.
-High-quality carved Zanzibari furniture, richly coloured fabrics and multi-coloured glass windows result in a fantastic atmosphere reminiscent of the Arabian days gone by.
-Upstairs is the main restaurant, where breakfast and dinner is served out on the terrace.
-It can get a little breezy sometimes, however the view is fantastic and on warm nights the breeze is very welcome.
+The entrance and main reception at Sultan Palace is a fantastic structure, with high white walls and huge arched doorways – you feel like you are arriving at Aladdin’s palace!
+The main lounge and bar area is a large hexagonal room with a number of lounging areas arranged in little clusters.
+High-quality carved Zanzibari furniture, richly coloured fabrics and multi-coloured glass windows result in a fantastic atmosphere reminiscent of the Arabian days of old.
+Upstairs, is the main restaurant, where breakfast and dinner is served out on the terrace.
+It can get a little windy sometimes, but the view of the beach is fantastic and on warm nights the breeze is very welcome.

-The rooms are set in pretty gardens and named after plants such as Tangerine and Frangipani, and each has their name beautifully painted on a tile on the doorpost.
-The thatched buildings are constructed from white-washed walls and natural stone.
 Every room also has a large double bed covered with applique cushions and throws, and big French windows that open out onto a private wooden terrace with loungers – perfect for some peace and quiet.
-Rooms are colour-coordinated with the bedspread matching the room information folder and even the hairdryer!
-All have a mini-fridge and a digital safe plus an umbrella.
+Rooms are colour-coordinated with the bedspread, room-information folder and even the hairdryer all matching!
+All have a mini-fridge and a digital safe, as well as an umbrella.

-From the rooms, a winding path leads slowly down to the beach where there are plenty of loungers and shade.
-There is also a laid-back beach bar and restaurant where you can sit and have some cool drinks.
-This is also where lunch is served.
-Dinner is a slightly more formal affair, being served on the balcony above the main bar of the hotel, which affords lovely views across the sea.
+From the rooms, a winding path leads down to the beach where there are plenty of loungers and shade.
+There is also a laid-back beach bar and restaurant where lunch is served.

-Our viewFor a high-quality, romantic ambience, Sultan Palace is a great choice that would appeal especially to honeymooners and couples looking to relax and enjoy the peace and quiet.
-The raised location offers wonderful sea views over the long sweep of powdery beach.
+Sultan’s Palace a great option for a romantic stay in Zanzibar.
+Professionally and efficiently run by the friendly and welcoming Paola, it offers good quality accommodation and an elegant ambience that especially appeals to honeymooners and couples looking to relax and enjoy the peace and quiet.
+The raised location offers wonderful sea views over the long sweep of powdery white beach.

-Directions: It takes around 35 minutes to fly to Zanzibar from Dar es Salaam, and then it’s a further one hour by car to Sultan Palace.
+- It takes around 35 minutes to fly to Zanzibar from Dar es Salaam, and then it’s a further one-hour drive from Stone Town to Sultan Palace.

 Food & drink